FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

 For both endpoints, power data can be posted in various ways.
 The following examples assume that the endpoint for power data observations (i.e. meter data) is used.

+.. todo:: For the time being, only one rate unit (MW) can be used to post power values.

 Single value, single connection